FZambia/centrifuge/docs/content/install.rst

 .. code-block:: bash

-    centrifuge
+    centrifuge --config=config.json

 Custom options can be set using command-line arguments and configuration JSON file.
-Note, that in production you always need configuration file (read about this more in next chapters).

 Go to http://localhost:8000/ and make sure that it is running.